Thestor/Exercises/Exercise_12 - CSV Files/README.md

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
 4. Make a histogram of the total number of steps taken each day, calculate, and report the mean and median total number of steps taken per day.

 D. Are there differences in activity patterns between weekdays and weekends?
+(ANSWER: YES)
 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 2. Make a plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekdays or weekend days (y-axis).